cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 -	Azure to On-Prem: Spokes > FW NVA > Concentrator NVA > Branches
 -	On-Prem to Azure: Branches > Concentrator NVA > FW NVA > Spokes

-*Depending on your architecture the Concentrator NVA could instead be in a dedicated peered Spoke VNET.
+*Depending on your architecture, with little adjustments the Concentrator NVA could instead be in a dedicated peered Spoke VNET.
 The conclusions we will reach are the same.*

 ## 4.2.
 Step1: Connectivity between the FW NVA and the Branches